Dr. Joseph Gold Is a Man on a Mission

 Today, LEADER treats about 250 inpatients annually and offers step-down residential and outpatient programs.
 This includes specialized care that addresses the “two-hatter phenomenon,” first responders who have prior military experience.

 “From a public health and public safety point of view, there is nothing more important than the well-being of our first responders,” he said.

 Gold is equally passionate about the enduring positive effects of McLean’s College Mental Health Program, which helps 600 students per year navigate inpatient stays, recover from acute illness, and, for most, return to academics.
 Hundreds more benefit from McLean’s residential programs annually.

 And with many of the child programs, including Pathways Academy, the 3East Girls Intensive and Step-Down Programs, and an expanded 3East Boys Intensive Program, more growth and improvement lie ahead.

 Thanking Our Donors

-Many of Dr. Gold’s efforts on behalf of children and adolescents have been funded thanks to philanthropic support, including the establishment of the Nancy and Richard Simches Center of Excellence in Child and Adolescent Psychiatry in 2011.
+Many of Dr. Gold’s efforts on behalf of children and adolescents have been funded thanks to philanthropic support, including the establishment of the Nancy and Richard Simches Division of Child and Adolescent Psychiatry in 2011.
 In 2019, Dr. Gold became the inaugural incumbent of the Edward Peabody Lawrence Endowed Chair in Psychiatry at McLean Hospital.
 Funding for the chair comes from Mass General Brigham, the McLean Board of Trustees, and individual donors.